resoft-labs/InputLog-LibreOffice-external/README.md

 # LibreOffice-external

-Simple example standalone application capable of doing there things (in this order):
+Simple example standalone application capable of doing these things (in this order):

 - Start a libreoffice with the correct command line to allow remote access
 - Start a logging session using this libreoffice